St. Joseph High School (Metuchen, New Jersey): Athletics

 The swimming team was formed in 1968.
 St. Joseph has won 22 state swimming championships: in 1980–1991, 1993–1997, 1999, 2002–2004 and 2006.
 The program's 22 state titles are ranked second in the state.
 The team has won 40 consecutive Greater Middlesex Conference championships in total.

 The tennis team won the Non-Public A state championship in 1987, defeating runner-up Bergen Catholic High School in the finals.

 The ice hockey team won the Handchen Cup in 1991 and the Kolodney Cup in 2012–2017, 2019 and 2020.

 The varsity volleyball program has brought home five state championships: in 2002 (defeating Hunterdon Central Regional High School in the final match of the tournament), 2006 (vs. Bridgewater-Raritan High School), 2008 (vs. St. Peter's Preparatory School), 2023 (vs. Summit High School) and 2024 (vs. Garfield High School).
 The program's five state titles are tied for third-most in the state.
 The team has also won six sectional state championships in 2006, 2008, 2010, 2011, 2023, and 2024.

 The lacrosse team won the Non-Public A state championship in 2010, defeating St. Augustine Preparatory School in the tournament final.

 The basketball team won the Non-Public Group B state championship in 2012 (against runner-up Seton Hall Preparatory School in the playoff final), 2014 (vs. St. Peter's Preparatory School) and 2014 (vs. St Peter's).
 The team won their first Tournament of Champions title in 2014, holding on to beat Newark East Side 49–47 in the championship game, after a last second three-point shot by East Side was deflected.

 The bowling team won the NJSIAA Group I state championships in 2023 and the Group II title in 2024.
 During the 2023 season, the team went undefeated in both games and matches.
 Following their Group II title, the Falcons won an unofficial "Tournament of Champions" and were ranked No. 1 by NJ.com.
 Kai Strothers '26 won the NJSIAA individual bowling title in 2023 and 2024.
 Saint Joe's participated in the U.S. High School Bowling National Championship in June 2024, where the team finished No. 9 in the country, while Strothers earned the school's first national championship.

 Although no longer offered, the school once had a competitive gymnastics program, winning state championships in 1992 and 1993.
 Water polo is also no longer played.

 The St. Joseph athletes are supported by their student fan section, commonly known as the "Falcon Flock."

 In March 2015 the school began construction on a new football stadium and track and field facility.
 The field and surrounding track were completed for the start of the 2015 football season.

-The school announced for the 2018–2019 season, wrestling will make a return after being inactive for 24 years.
+The school announced that for the 2018–2019 season, wrestling will make a return after being inactive for 24 years.